 The anonymous authors of the poems were often very close to the pope and had direct knowledge of confidential information.
-A little poem suggested the title of Padre della Patria (Father of the Nation) to be given to Pope Innocent VIII (1484-92) because of his sixteen natural children.
+A little poem suggested the title of Padre della Patria (Father of the Nation) to be given to Pope Innocent VIII because of his sixteen natural children.

-throwing Pasquino into the Tiber and other popes had similar thoughts, but they feared to fall into ridicule by punishing a statue.
-Severe laws however were issued to stop the practice and Pasquino was put under
+Pasquino soon became very popular and especially during the conclaves every night new gossips were posted to influence the election of the new pope.
+Pope Adrian VI considered throwing Pasquino into the Tiber and other popes had similar thoughts, but they feared to fall into ridicule by punishing a statue.
+Severe laws however were issued to stop the practice and Pasquino was put under surveillance.

-The colossal statue of a river-god at the foot of the Capitol Hill became soon a second Pasquino.
+The colossal statue of a river-god at the foot of the Capitoline Hill became soon a second Pasquino.
 It was named Marforio and it added zest

 to the lampooning of the popes as Pasquino and Marforio started talking to each other.
 In 1679, with the excuse of preserving a fine antique statue, Marforio was incarcerated inside Palazzo Nuovo di Campidoglio.

 Pope Clement XI was so interested in Urbino, his hometown, that Pasquino and Marforio had this little conversation: